-Andy (András) Vajna is one of the most powerful business oligarchs in Hungary.
+Andy (András) Vajna was one of the most powerful business oligarchs in Hungary.
+He died in Budapest on January 20, 2019, of an undisclosed illness.

-Vajna owns eleven television stations, three daily newspapers, one radio station, five casinos and is co-owner of the Korda Studios film-studio complex located outside Budapest.
+Vajna owned eleven television stations, three daily newspapers, one radio station, five casinos and was co-owner of the Korda Studios film-studio complex located outside Budapest.

 Vajna appeared in the annual napi.hu ranking of the 100 richest Hungarians for the first time in 2016, placing number 16 with estimated wealth of 44 billion forints, or around 142 million euros.
 Vajna remained ranked in this position in both 2017 and 2018 with estimated wealth of 60 billion forints and 69 billion forints, respectively (source in Hungarian).